ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up the EDM Upload Agent

-1. As an administrator on a Windows machine, create a security group and name it `EDM_DataUploaders`.
-Then add the EDM_DataUploaders security group to the Administrators group in Windows.
+1. As a global administrator, go to the admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) and create a security group called `EDM_DataUploaders`.

 2. Create a new user account for the Windows machine, and add that account to the EDM_DataUploaders security group.